ISSTAD: Incremental Self-Supervised Learning Based on Transformer for Anomaly Detection and Localization: Method

 In this equation, $s_{({i,j})}$ denotes the anomaly score of pixel $(i,j)$.
 A higher score suggests a higher probability of the pixel being abnormal.
 The variables $e_{({i,j})}$ and $p_{({i,j})}$ represent the reconstruction error and anomaly classification probability of pixel $(i,j)$, respectively.

-To calculate the anomaly score for the entire image, we find the mean of all elements in the anomaly score matrix:
+To calculate the anomaly score for the entire image, we compute the mean of all elements in the anomaly score matrix:

 Here, the variable $s_{({i,j})}$ is determined by the product of the reconstruction error $e_{({i,j})}$ of pixel $(i,j)$ and the anomaly classification probability $p_{({i,j})}$.
-This means that the anomaly score of the entire image is essentially a weighted average of pixel reconstruction errors.
+This implies that the anomaly score of the entire image is essentially a weighted average of pixel reconstruction errors.
+The anomaly score matrix is also subjected to a Gaussian filter to remove noise.